derpy's script server - server manual

 The following code is a list of commands to help you get your Linux server setup using the command line.
 It downloads version 9 since that is the latest version as of this writing, but you may need to change it to download a later version if there is a newer one available.

-# ubuntu setup (for other linux distros, you're on your own) # make a new directory for the server somewhere mkdir my-dss-server cd my-dss-server # download and extract the server release wget -q -O dss.zip https://www.mediafire.com/file_premium/vobshxqcc2kxxa8/derpy_script_server_9_s.zip/file unzip dss.zip # install 32 bit packages for your 64 bit system sudo apt-get install lib32z1 sudo apt-get install libc6-i386 # make the server file an executable chmod +x derpy_script_server # run the server so it generates a config ./derpy_script_server # configure the server nano config.txt # and finally run it for real ./derpy_script_server
+# ubuntu setup (for other linux distros, you're on your own but this will often still work) # make a new directory for the server somewhere mkdir my-dss-server cd my-dss-server # download and extract the server release wget -q -O dss.zip https://www.mediafire.com/file_premium/vobshxqcc2kxxa8/derpy_script_server_9_s.zip/file unzip dss.zip # install 32 bit packages for your 64 bit system sudo apt-get install libc6-i386 # make the server file an executable chmod +x derpy_script_server # run the server so it generates a config ./derpy_script_server # configure the server nano config.txt # and finally run it for real ./derpy_script_server

 3. Configuring your server